 Scott McLaughlin Bio

-McLaughlin resides in Charlotte, N.C. with his wife Karly and their new daughter Lucy.
+McLaughlin resides in Charlotte, N.C. with his wife Karly and their daughter Lucy.
 A proud sports fan, McLaughlin has adopted the Carolina Panthers as his favorite NFL team, and he also follows the University of Wisconsin Badgers college football team.
 McLaughlin continues to root for New Zealand's All Blacks rugby team, and he is an avid golfer.

 McLaughlin Key Accomplishments